-In order for you to maintain TPS status, you must re-register during the 60-day re-registration period that runs from March 3, 2014 through May 2, 2014.
-We encourage you to register as soon as possible within the 60-day re-registration period.
+In order for you to maintain TPS status, you must re-register.
+The original 60-day re-registration period has been extended by a Federal Register Notice, and now runs from March 3, 2014 through July 22, 2014.
+We encourage you to register as soon as possible within the re-registration period.

 If you have never been granted TPS, you may be eligible to file a late initial application.
 Go to the ”Filing Late” Section on the TPS Web page for more information

 Where to File

 If you are filing for re-registration or filing a late initial application, please follow the instructions below.
 E-filing is not currently available for TPS for Haiti.
 You must send your TPS package by mail or courier to the appropriate address in the table below:

 Automatic Employment Authorization Document (EAD) Extension

 USCIS has automatically extended the validity of employment authorization documents issued under the last extension/designation of TPS Haiti for an additional 6 months, through January 22, 2015.
 If you have a TPS Haiti EAD with an original expiration date of July 22, 2014, you are covered by this automatic extension and may continue to work.

 To continue to work, you may show the following documentation to your employer and government agencies:

 Your employer may rely on the Federal Register notice as evidence of the continuing validity of your EAD.
 Go to the ‘Documentation Employers May Accept and Temporary Protected Status Beneficiaries May Present as Evidence of Employment Eligibility' Factsheet for more information.